Leon De Los Aldama Guanajuato, Mexico Travel Guide

 Beyond the main Cathedral and Templo Expiatorio, other churches showcase León's deep religious roots.

-The Centro Histórico itself is a main historical district.
+The Centro Histórico is in itself a main historical district.
 It captivates with its distinct architectural character.

-Take time to wander and admire the architectural details, discovering hidden courtyards and facades.
+Make time to wander and marvel at the architectural details, discovering hidden courtyards and facades.

 León's public spaces feature various monuments honoring historical figures plus major events.